Tialo/nlp-milestones-from-scratch/README.md

 * `--xavier_initialization`

-    Papameter applies `xavier_uniform_` parameters initialization to the model.
+    This parameter applies `xavier_uniform_` parameters initialization to the model.